ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Tax.Vertex/README.md

 ﻿# OrderCloud.Catalyst.Tax.Vertex

 This project brings easy tax calculation to your ecommerce app using the [Vertex](https://www.vertexinc.com/) API.
-It is published as a nuget code library and conforms to standard tax interfaces published in OrderCloud.Catalyst.
+It will be published as a nuget code library and conforms to standard tax interfaces published in the base library OrderCloud.Catalyst.

 ## Basics and Installation